-National and state patterns of tobacco use are changing, with more intermittent use of cigarettes and increases in the use of other tobacco products including new and emerging tobacco products, such as electronic cigarettes (e-cigarettes), which are being heavily marketed and promoted.40 A variety of other tobacco products is being marketed by the tobacco industry, including tobacco products with flavors, and can be tailored to consumer preferences.
-These products include cigars, cigarillos, chew, snuff, and electronic vapor products (e.g., e-cigarettes, e-cigars, vape pies, e-hookahs).
+National and state patterns of tobacco use are changing, with more intermittent use of cigarettes and increases in the use of other tobacco products including new and emerging tobacco products, such as electronic cigarettes (e-cigarettes), which are being heavily marketed and promoted.40 A variety of other tobacco products are being marketed by the tobacco industry, including tobacco products with flavors, and are accessible for tailoring to consumer preferences.
+These other tobacco products include cigars, cigarillos, chew, snuff, and electronic vapor products (e.g., e-cigarettes, e-cigars, vape pies, e-hookahs).
 Much like cigarettes, other tobacco products are addictive and associated with negative health consequences.41